A Trip to Andaman- A Photo Travel Blog

 A guided trek to Neil’s Cove and the beautiful Radhanagar beach

-Have been to so many beaches but the Radhanagar Beach is unique.
+Radhanagar Beach is one of the most beautiful beaches in India, and the best that I have ever been to.
 In a stretch of 2 km the beach changes from rocks, to gravels, to coral reef to velvety soft white sand.
 I was exhausted after the long journey following the sleepless night at the airport.
-But the excitement of exploring a new place triumphs it all.
+But the excitement of exploring a new place triumph all.
 We went on a 2 km guided trek in the jungles marveling at the bustling biodiversity of the island.

 Did you know that about 86% of the land in Andaman is under forest-cover?
 The mesmerizing photos of the crystal clear ocean reflecting the moods of the sky, the white sand and coral reefs overshadow the incredible forests of this green paradise.
 During our guided trek we came across trees that are over 500 years old.
 “These giants are so sturdy that they couldn’t be cut with ordinary equipment”, said our guide.
 We heard stories of the forests, the beach and the crocodile scares.
 Presence of such a dense forest just beside the beach is an unique aspect of the beaches of Andaman, especially the Radhanagar Beach.